neondatabase/website/content/docs/connect/connectivity-issues.md

 - [Can't reach database server](#cant-reach-database-server)
 - [Error undefined: Database error](#error-undefined-database-error)

-## Error: The endpoint ID is not specified
+## The endpoint ID is not specified

 With older clients and some native PostgreSQL clients, you may receive the following error: